florinpop17/make-money-dev/posts/income-report-september-2021.md

 cover_image: "/images/posts/income-report-september-2021.png"
 ---

-This is the second Income Report I write since I started the [$1M in 1000 Days challenge](/blog/0-to-1m-in-1000-days).
-You can check [last month's Income Report here](/blog/income-report-august-2021) in case you missed it.
+This is the second Income Report I write since I started the [$1M in 1000 Days challenge](0-to-1m-in-1000-days).
+You can check [last month's Income Report here](income-report-august-2021) in case you missed it.

+Go check out the [Projects page](/projects).

 As mentioned, we took a one-week vacation at the beginning of the month and then I continued my usual schedule with daily streams, BUT, I had a major change: